NLADC/ddosdb/deployment.md

  - Congratulations!
 Your certificate and chain have been saved at:
    /etc/letsencrypt/live/ddosdb.mooo.com/fullchain.pem
    Your key file has been saved at:
-   /etc/letsencrypt/live/ddosdb.mooo.com/privkey.pem
+   /etc/letsencrypt/live/<your.domain.name>/privkey.pem
    Your cert will expire on 2021-07-24.
 To obtain a new or tweaked version of this certificate in the future, simply run certbot again.
 To non-interactively renew *all* of your certificates, run "certbot renew"

- Creating nginx configuration for ddosdb.mooo.com
+ Creating nginx configuration for <your.domain.name>

  Copying to nginx container and verifying